-The Midwest Student Exchange Program (MSEP) provides legal residents of Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota, or Ohio (effective Fall 2018) a special reduced tuition rate equal to 150 percent of Wisconsin resident tuition.
+The Midwest Student Exchange Program (MSEP) provides legal residents of Illinois (through spring 2022 only), Indiana, Kansas, Missouri, Nebraska, North Dakota, or Ohio (effective Fall 2019) a special reduced tuition rate equal to 150 percent of Wisconsin resident tuition.
 MSEP supersedes Return to Wisconsin for students who qualify for both.
 All undergraduate majors except Nursing are eligible for the MSEP tuition.
 Learn more about MSEP.

 Return to Wisconsin